Bay State Remodeling

 Don’t trust the website alone

 A professional website with attractive photos and persuasive text can be impressive — but appearances can be misleading.
 Look for signs that photos are authentic, such as embedded watermarks, company logos, or project location details.
 Be aware that some companies use stock images or even copy content from other businesses.
-In fact, we discovered a local company that had copied entire sections of our website — including text, photos, and even customer reviews — and they faced a legal infringement lawsuit.
 Always verify a contractor’s portfolio and make sure their work is genuinely their own.

 Before/after or detail shots with Bay State watermark or logo visible